-- Then there's the difficulty of testing with an actual email address.
+- Then the testing is difficult with an actual email address.
 It may harm the authenticity of your private email. 😩

 All of the above problems are solved with MailHog.
-It creates a fake SMTP server on which your web application can send and receive emails.
-It even keeps track of sent and received emails on a user-friendly web interface, allowing you to browse them just like you would with a genuine email account.
+MailHog creates a fake SMTP server on which your web application can send and receive emails.
+MailHog even keeps track of sent and received emails on a user-friendly web interface, allowing you to browse them just like you would with a genuine email account.

 To learn about SMTP port - SMTP Ports (25, 587, 465, or 2525) – What is SMTP Port?
 How to Choose the Best and Right SMTP Port?

 MailHog comes with a lot of features right out of the box.
 Here are a few of the features of MailHog:

 You can retrieve, list, and delete emails using MailHog's built-in HTTP API (or JSON API).